Colombia asks Venezuela to verify presence of certain ELN rebels

 BOGOTA: Colombia's government said on Friday it has asked Venezuela to verify whether certain members of the ELN rebel group are living in the country and to detain them under Interpol red notices if they are.

-Colombia has long accused Venezuela's socialist government of turning a blind eye to the presence of groups such as the National Liberation Army (NLA) in areas close to the two countries' border.
+Colombia has long accused Venezuela's socialist government of turning a blind eye to the presence of groups such as the National Liberation Army (ELN) in areas close to the two countries' border.

 Former commanders of the rebel group the Revolutionary Armed Forces of Colombia (FARC), which demobilized in 2017, were believed to have stayed in Venezuela in a bid to avoid capture.